-Is the partnership structure diverse in its representation of residents and key interested parties, demonstrating inclusivity and broad community engagement?
-(5 points)
+Is the partnership structure diverse in its representation of residents and key interested parties, demonstrating broad, inclusive, and equitable community engagement and does the partnership structure reflect community-led decision-making practices?
+(8 points)

-- High (4-5): The partnership includes a diverse representation of key partners, ensuring a broad range of perspectives and expertise, contributing significantly to the project's community-centered approach. - Medium (2-3): The partnership composition has some diversity but lacks representation from key interested parties, potentially limiting the range of perspectives and approaches. - Low (0-1): The partnership structure lacks diversity, with minimal representation of residents and key interested parties.
+- High (6-8): The partnership includes a diverse representation of residents and key partners, ensuring a broad range of perspectives and expertise, contributing significantly to the project's community-centered approach. - Medium (3-5): The partnership composition has some diversity but lacks representation from key interested parties, potentially limiting the range of perspectives and approaches. - Low (0-2): The partnership structure lacks diversity, with minimal representation of residents and key interested parties.